 For appointed officials.
-To date, all but 18 appointed officials have completed the annual training for appointed officials.
-We are not going to enforce deadlines for this year's training, due to the Covid-19 pandemic.
+To date, all but 11 appointed officials have completed the annual training for appointed officials.
+We will not enforce deadlines for this year's training, due to the Covid-19 pandemic.
 We are grateful for the assistance of the Mayor's Office of Inter-governmental Affairs (IGA), which is responsible for coordinating the appointments of all Mayoral appointees/appointed officials.

 For all employees and aldermen.
-To date, 30,125 employees and 49 aldermen have completed the program to date (leaving ~870 employees and one elected official who have not yet completed the training).
-This puts the City at about 97.2% compliance City-wide).
-212 employees are currently in progress.
-We again extended the deadline several times, but at this point there are simply too many outstanding non-trained personnel to enforce the fine provisions in the law.
+To date, 30,312 employees and 49 aldermen have completed the program to date (leaving ~627 employees and one (1) elected official who have not yet completed the training).
+This puts the City at about 97.7% compliance City-wide).
+19 employees are currently in progress.
+We again extended the deadline several times, but at this point, due to Covid-19, and the fact that the training must, by design, be completed from a City pc, there are simply too many outstanding non-trained personnel to enforce the fine provisions in the law.

-We have completed the working on the next on-line seminar and hope to have it posted soon, and of course will enforce the law, as the next program must be completed before January 1, 2023.
+We have completed the next on-line seminar and will post it in January 2022.
+Despite Covid, we will enforce the law in 2022, as the next program must be completed before January 1, 2023.
 The vendor we have been using for this and our on-line lobbyist training programs, Articulate, is going out of business at the end of year.
 We are working with the Department of Human Resources to migrate our training programs to the City's e-learning management system.
+This will enable users to take the training from any computer.
+The current and all previous training programs were designed deliberately to be taken only from City computers, for security reasons.

 For lobbyists.
-To date, all lobbyists completed the annual on-line training, putting us at 99.9% compliance.
-Those who did not complete the training by 11:59:59pm June 15 are being fined \$250/day until they complete it.
-We have completed the 2021-2022 lobbyist training and hope to have it posted on the new e-learning system in the few weeks.
+To date, all lobbyists completed the annual on-line training.
+We completed the 2021-2022 lobbyist training and hope to have it posted on the new e-learning system in the few weeks.